List of Marvel Comics characters: S: Sugar Man in other media

+Sui-San

+Sui-San is a character appearing in American comic books published by Marvel Comics.
+The character was created by Jim Starlin and first appeared in Captain Marvel #29 (August 1973).

+Sui-San is an Eternal and the mother of Thanos.
+She and Thanos' father, A'lars, met after they both left their homes for Titan.

+David Sum

+David Sum (Hui Lin) is a character appearing in American comic books published by Marvel Comics.
+The character was created by writer Brian Reed and artist Aaron Lopresti, and first appeared in Ms. Marvel (vol. 2) #13 (March 2007).
+He is an immortal agent of S.H.I.E.L.D. who works alongside Carol Danvers.

 Summoner

 Summoner is the name of several characters appearing in American comic books published by Marvel Comics.

 Incentaurian

 Summoner is a figure in Inhuman legend, an Inhuman Centaurian with the power to summon monsters from across the universe.
 After they were defeated and killed, it was prophesized that an Inhuman would rise up to take their place in the fight against the Leviathons.
 This Inhuman would be Kid Kaiju, who developed powers similar to Summoner's.

 Arakkii

 Summoner was created by writer Jonathan Hickman and artist Leinil Francis Yu and first appeared in X-Men (vol. 5) #2 (January 2020).
-He is an invulnerable mutant from Arakko, the son of the First Horseman War and her lover Bracken.
-Over the course of his nearly-300-year life, he rose to prominence as a member of the Summoners, an order of immortal priests able to summon creatures of Arakko and Amenth, and eventually rose to the highest rank within the order.
-As a Summoner, he was nameless, referred to only as "Summoner" or "High Summoner."
+He is an invulnerable mutant from Arakko, the son of War and Bracken.
+Summoner rose to prominence as a member of the Summoners, an order of immortal priests able to summon creatures of Arakko and Amenth, and eventually rose to the highest rank within the order.
+As a Summoner, he is nameless, referred to only as "Summoner" or "High Summoner."

-After his grandmother Genesis became Annihilation's new host and conquered Arakko for the entity, Summoner was sent to Krakoa to manipulate his grandfather Apocalypse into building a portal to Otherworld under the pretense that Arakko was in danger and needed reinforcements against the Daemon armies of Amenth.

-When Summoner's machinations successfully lured Apocalypse and a small band of Krakoan mutants into Otherworld, he and the First Horsemen attacked.
-The Horsemen severely wounded Apocalypse and Summoner killed Rockslide.
-The battle was stopped by Saturnyne, who arranged a contest of swords to settle the conflict.

-Summoner was chosen to participate and helped recruit the other champions of Arakko.
+During the events of "X of Swords", Summoner is chosen to participate and helped recruit the other champions of Arakko.
 His first challenge was against Wolverine in a "race to death" in the realm of Blightspoke.
-He was killed, but still won the challenge as he was the first to die.
+He is killed, but wins the challenge as he was the first to die.